Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Introduction

 Compared to other techniques, variability searches should be more sensitive to AGNs with lower Eddington ratios given the anti-correlation between Eddington ratio and optical variability \citep{MacLeod2010,Rumbaugh2018}.
 The optical variability-selection technique for unobscured AGNs and quasars is well-established \citep{Trevese2008,Butler2011,Kumar2015,Cartier2015,DeCicco2015,Tie2017,SanchezSaez2018,DeCicco2019,Pouliasis2019,Poulain2020,Costa2020,Kimura2020}.
 Also see \citet{Elmer2020} and \citet{Secrest2020} for recent studies based on near-infrared (NIR) and mid-infrared (MIR) variabilities.
-However, using variability to identify dwarf AGNs has only just begun \citep{Baldassare2018,Martinez-Palomera2020,Baldassare2020,Guo2020,Ward2021b}.
+Variability results in an incomplete selection, missing optically-obscured AGNs or those with bright host galaxies that dilute the variability from the accretion disk.
+The selection rates are expected to depend on the sensitivity/photometric precision of the survey and the exact selection criteria used \citep{Burke2022}.
+However, using variability as a complementary AGN selection technique to identify dwarf AGNs is a relatively new technique \citep{Baldassare2018,Martinez-Palomera2020,Baldassare2020,Guo2020,Ward2021b}.

-In this work, we perform a systematic search for variable AGN using Dark Energy Survey \citep[DES;][]{DarkEnergySurveyCollaboration2016} deep field imaging \citep*{Hartley2020}.
+In this work, we perform a systematic search for variable AGN using Dark Energy Survey \citep[DES;][]{DarkEnergySurveyCollaboration2016} deep field imaging \citep{Hartley2020}.
 We choose the DES deep fields because of the exceptional depth ($g\sim24.6$), $\sim$7 day cadence with a total baseline of $\sim$6 years, and availability of multi-wavelength imaging and spectroscopy.
 Using these data, we are able to identify optically variable AGN candidates in dwarf galaxies to $z\sim1.5$ for the first time.

 This paper is organized as follows.
 In \S\ref{sec:data} we describe the DES observations, our methods for constructing light curves, and our variability-selection procedure, in \S\ref{sec:results} we present our catalog of variability-selected dwarf AGNs and study our AGN detection fraction, in \S\ref{sec:discussion} we compare our results to previous works, in \S\ref{sec:conclusions} we summarize our new findings and conclude.